 From among its staff, the board may appoint one or more assistant secretaries to act under the direction of the secretary and to perform such duties as the secretary of the board directs, including attending meetings of the board for the purpose of keeping records of all proceedings conducted before the board.

 EXPERTS AND ASSISTANTS

-24(3) The board may make rules of practice, not inconsistent with this Act, regulating its procedure and the times of its sittings; but the rules do not come into force until they are published in The Manitoba Gazette.
+The board may make rules of practice, not inconsistent with this Act, regulating its procedure and the times of its sittings; but the rules do not come into force until they are published on the board's website.

-24(5) The procedure relating to the attendance of witnesses before the board is that from time to time in force in the Court of Queen's Bench; but a summons to a witness may be signed by a member or the secretary of the board.
+The procedure relating to the attendance of witnesses before the board is that from time to time in force in the Court of King's Bench; but a summons to a witness may be signed by a member or the secretary of the board.